laythq/CV/README.md

 ### Layth Al-Qattan

-Having just completed a 12-week intensive coding bootcamp at Makers in London, I am looking to keep learning and developing as a coder.
-I would like to join a dynamic and compelling company and surround myself with passionate developers that I can learn from.
+I am a full-stack junior developer and have just completed a 12-week intensive coding bootcamp at Makers in London.
+I am looking to keep learning and developing as a coder and would like to join a dynamic and compelling company and surround myself with passionate developers that I can learn from.
 My absolute priority is to continue developing my technical ability and to start contributing to a professional team.
+I love working with others, and writing clean, fully-tested code that my team can rely on.

 ## Skills